csfeeser/Python/enrichment/function_practice.md

 #### PART 1

-1. Take this code and convert it into a function!

 **DID YOU KNOW** you can indent whole blocks of lines in vim!
 It's true!

 - When inside vim, press <kbd>escape</kbd> to get into command mode.